Skip to content

-The 2017 Art Scholarship will award up to $2,000.
+Our 2021 Scholarships may award up to $2,000.
 The amount of the scholarship is based upon the financial need of the applicant.
 The recipient may reapply every year while attending an institution of higher learning in an arts-related field.
 The scholarship will be paid directly to the institution only.

-The winner or winners will be selected by a committee made up of the SCAC Board of Directors and from the community at large.
+The winners will be selected by a committee made up of the SCAC Board of Directors and from the community at large.
 No immediate relative may serve on the committee and a teacher/instructor must recuse themselves from a vote of a known applicant.